Is it Possible to Have Smaller Scars after Breast Implant Surgery?

 Breast augmentation scars in the breast crease typically range between 5 cm to 7 cm in length.
 A short scar or smaller incision line method can sometimes reduce the scar length to 4 cm or less (3 cm to 4 cm) for suitable surgery candidates with good healing ability and healthy lifestyles.

 Post-surgery care can also impact the width of the scar as well as suturing methods.
 So be careful not to overstretch the incision line as it heals.
-The breast implant choice and Keller Funnel are typically involves in the short scar method.
+The breast implant choice and Keller Funnel are typically involved in the short scar method.

 The Small Scar Breast Augmentation Option by Dr Craig Rubinstein